 When you flip the sign in the parenthesis, the result is 2x2 + 6 - 4x2.

 From here, you simply rearrange the polynomial so the like terms are together; you are left with 2x2 - 4x2 + 6.

 Combine the like terms and simplify to -2x2 + 6.

 Let's try another: (a4 - 2a) - (3a4 - 3a + 1):

 I bet you know what to do from here.
-Give it a try on your own, and share your answer with a parent or teacher.
-Then, check your answer.
+Give it a try on your own, and then check your answer:

 For further clarification on adding and subtracting polynomials, take a few minutes to watch Beginning Algebra & Adding Subtracting Polynomials by Bill White: